Potted Peppers For A Winter Harvest: 5 Easy Tips

 Potted peppers should be kept lightly moist, never wet.
 Because they’re growing in fairly large pots, the soil in the lower 3/4 of the pot might have enough moisture even though the surface feels dry.
 Stick your finger 2″ into the soil; if there’s any dampness, don’t water yet.

-When you’ve grown potted plants for a while, you’ll recognize by the weight of the pot whether or not it needs water.
+When you’ve grown potted plants for a while, you’ll recognize by the weight of the pot if it needs water.

-Water fully rooted plants thoroughly, until it begins to drain through the holes.
+Normally, we water fully rooted plants thoroughly, until it begins to drain through the holes.
 If water rushes through the soil and exits immediately through the drainage holes, there’s probably an air gap between the pot and the outside of the root ball.
 Firm the soil or use a chop stick or a wooden dowel to force soil into the gap.
+You might need to pack the soil more firmly when potting up.

-In cool weather, I use lukewarm water—about 85°F—to avoid shocking the plants.
+In cool weather, use lukewarm water—about 85°F—to avoid shocking the plants.
 Because I keep my house cooler at night (58-60°), peppers, basil, and other tropicals enjoy lightly warmed water.
+I’ll even go as far as keeping potted basil plants on top of the 78° aquarium for the night, then returning them to the sunny window in the morning.

 Fertilizer